Museum, Field, Metropolis, Colony: Practices of Social Governance

 Museums, Collecting, Agency: A Symposium, 2014

-The Institute for Culture and Society together with Australian Museum, the Heritage Studies Programme at Victoria University of Wellington and the Museum and Heritage Program at the University of Sydney will host the Museum, Collecting, Agency: a symposium (opens in a new window) on April 1-2, 2014.
+The Institute for Culture and Society together with Australian Museum, the Heritage Studies Programme at Victoria University of Wellington and the Museum and Heritage Program at the University of Sydney hosted Museum, Collecting, Agency: a symposium on April 1-2, 2014.

-The symposium explores questions of agency as they relate to museum and museum-like practices of collecting, particularly in connection with histories of colonialism and their legacies.
-In this it contributes to lively engagements within museum scholarship on the role of objects and colonialism.
-Advancing these discussions the symposium focuses on the question of agency and its implications for understanding ethnographic museum collections and collecting practices.
+The symposium explored questions of agency as they relate to museum and museum-like practices of collecting, particularly in connection with histories of colonialism and their legacies.
+In this it contributed to lively engagements within museum scholarship on the role of objects and colonialism.
+Advancing these discussions the symposium focused on the question of agency and its implications for understanding ethnographic museum collections and collecting practices.
 Recent scholarship exploring the agency of Indigenous subjects in the processes of anthropological collecting has de-individuated the work of anthropology in the formation of ethnographic collections and anthropological knowledge, establishing them not as the exclusive output of the European scientist-collector, but rather as a product of collaboration and contestation made in exchange between anthropologists and Indigenous subjects.
-This symposium continues this trajectory by turning attention to the range of human and non-human actors involved in ethnographic museum collections.
-In this it seeks to investigate the ways in which the agency of such collections come to be distributed across human subjects and non-human entities, such as objects, tools, technologies, texts, theories and cosmologies.
-Investigating the friction as well as the flows of their agency, this symposium aims to explore the heterogeneous agents through which ethnographic collections come to be assembled.
+The symposium continued this trajectory by turning attention to the range of human and non-human actors involved in ethnographic museum collections.
+In this it sought to investigate the ways in which the agency of such collections come to be distributed across human subjects and non-human entities, such as objects, tools, technologies, texts, theories and cosmologies.
+Investigating the friction as well as the flows of their agency, the symposium explored the heterogeneous agents through which ethnographic collections come to be assembled.